Human rights in Saudi Arabia: Torture

 While Saudi Arabia's Criminal Procedure Code prohibits "torture" and "undignified treatment" (art.
-2) in practice torture and using torture to extract forced confessions of guilt remains common.
+2), in practice, torture and using torture to extract forced confessions of guilt remains common.

 According to Amnesty International, security forces continued to torture and ill-treat detainees to extract confessions to be used as evidence against them at trial.
 According to the organization, 32 defendants accused of spying for Iran were subjected to torture and forced to confess.
 Detainees were held incommunicado and denied access to their families.

 In 2018, a UN panel that visited Saudi Arabia on the kingdom's invitation to conduct an inspection, revealed that the country has been systematically using anti-terror laws to justify torture.
 The report found that Saudis, who have been exercising their right to freedom of expression peacefully and calmly in the kingdom, have been systematically persecuted by the authorities.

-Walid Fitaihi is a physician who studied and worked in the US in the 1980s.
-He was born in 1964 in Jeddah, Saudi Arabia.
-He went back to Saudi Arabia in 2006.
-Fitaihi was arrested at the Ritz Carlton hotel in November 2017 and moved to al-Hair prison south of the capital.
-The Ritz-Carlton hotel was used to hold many of the prominent prisoners of the Saudi government in 2017, according to Saudi activists.
-Al Jazeera reported, Fitaihi told a friend he was "blindfolded, stripped of his underwear and bound to a chair".
-The daily report also said that, the Saudi government tortured him with electrical shocks, "what appears to have been a single session of torture that lasted about an hour".
-Reports also said he was whipped so severely he could not sleep on his back for days.
+Walid Fitaihi, a physician born in Jeddah in 1964, returned to Saudi Arabia in 2006 after studying and working in the US for two decades.
+He was arrested at the Ritz-Carlton hotel in November 2017 and moved to Al-Ha'ir Prison south of the capital.
+The Ritz-Carlton was used to hold many of the prominent prisoners of the Saudi government in 2017, according to Saudi activists.
+Al Jazeera reported, Fitaihi told a friend that he was "blindfolded, stripped of his underwear and bound to a chair".
+The daily report also said that the Saudi government tortured him with electric shocks, "what appears to have been a single session of torture that lasted about an hour".
+Reports also said he was whipped so severely that he could not sleep on his back for days.